NATS vs MQTT (comparison for the UNS application)

 • MQTT: Although MQTT is also scalable, it is particularly suitable for networks with limited bandwidth and resource-limited devices.
 Its design ensures reliable communication even under difficult network conditions, which is often the case in IoT applications.
 The scaling of MQTT therefore requires additional configuration and setup for clustering.
 Brokers such as EMQX or HiveMQ, which offer the necessary clustering functions, are often used to implement scalable MQTT deployments.

-• NATS: NATS ist für seine Geschwindigkeit und Skalierbarkeit bekannt und eignet sich besonders für Umgebungen mit hohem Durchsatz.
-Its architecture supports high-speed messaging and can easily handle a large number of simultaneous connections, making it ideal for real-time analytics and big data applications.
+• NATS: NATS is well-known for its speed and scalability, making it especially suitable for environments with high throughput.
+Its architecture supports high-speed messaging and can easily handle a large number of simultaneous connections.
+Basically it makes the system ideal for real-time analytics and big data applications.
 In addition, native support for clustering and automatic node detection simplifies scaling.

 Conclusion